Mansoor-343/book__record__management/README.md

 ## /users

-POST:Create a new user
+POST:Create a new user✅
-GET: GEt all list of users
+GET: GEt all list of users ✅

 ## /users/{id} ==>> dynamic users

-GET: Get a user by id
+GET: Get a user by id✅
-PUT: Update a user by id
+PUT: Update a user by id✅
 DELETE: Delete a user by id (check if he/she still has an issued book.)

 ## /users/subscription-details/{id}